lotrmay/Monty_Hall_Simulation/README.md

-# first_project
+# Monty Hall problem
-My first repo on github.
-Let's see what this will do.
+This repo has a simulation of the famous Monty Hall problem.
+More about that on this awesome video from numberphile:https://www.youtube.com/watch?v=4Lb-6rxZxx0.